-System Events Warning Relay output is triggered when Power Transition (On -> Off) Moxa switch is powered down Power Transition (Off -> On) Moxa switch is powered up Turbo Ring Break The Turbo Ring is broken.
+System Events Warning Relay output is triggered when Power Transition (On -> Off) Moxa switch is powered down Power Transition (Off -> On) Moxa switch is powered up DI1/DI2 (On -> Off) Digital Input 1/2 is triggered by on to off transition DI1/DI2 (Off -> On) Digital Input 1/2 is triggered by off to on transition Turbo Ring Break The Turbo Ring is broken.
 Only the MASTER switch of Turbo Ring will output warning relay.
-Fiber Warning Fiber port is over or under threshold